 - Evolution of cancer treatments: Targeted therapy

 The growth in our knowledge of cancer biology has led to remarkable progress in cancer prevention, early detection, and treatment.
 Scientists have learned more about cancer in the last 2 decades than had been learned in all the centuries preceding.
-This does not change the fact, however, that all scientific knowledge is based on the knowledge already acquired by the hard work and discovery of our predecessors – and we know that there is still a lot more to learn.
+This doesn’t change the fact, however, that all scientific knowledge is based on the knowledge already acquired by the hard work and discovery of our predecessors – and we know that there’s still a lot more to learn.

 Cancer research is advancing on so many fronts that it’s hard to choose the ones to highlight, but here are a few examples: